Here are some hair care tips to keep straight hair healthy as it grows longer.

-Dindin’s hair is now quite long.
-Her straight black hair extends to the middle of her back already.
-It really nice and so people are already noticing.
-From being a bald baby, Dindin hair is like that of a little lady’s–all because of proper care and grooming.
+Our eldest daughter Dindin’s hair is now quite long.
+Her straight black hair extends to her waistline already.
+It really nice and so people are already noticing her healthy locks.
+From being a bald baby, Dindin’s hair is like that of a little lady’s now–all because of proper care and grooming.

 Looking back, I think that on the average, I do the trimming once a month.
 I do not cut long portions but rather really short ones.
 The average length is about 2mm every time I cut her hair.
 It is just enough to keep her hair healthy and do away with the split ends.
 But I do it often enough in order to make it grow healthy and be of the same length.

 You can’t actually have that in a salon.
 When you tell the stylist to cut half an inch, they will end up cutting two inches off your hair.
 That is why I do it on Dindin.
 I never got it right at the salon.

 I don’t really use professional hair shears in the process because I don’t want to buy an extra pair.
 I use a regular pair of scissors that I also use to cut stuff in our room. hehe It is sharp and that is what I have.
 It still does the job so that is fine with me.
 Besides, Dindin isn’t complaining either. hehe

 Din’s head can get really sweaty and if we skip shampooing her hair for day, she would complain that her head is itchy.
 It can be bothersome when she sleeps at night.
 So we have to shampoo everyday.
 I alternate using regular conditioning shampoo on her with a baby shampoo or organic shampoo.

 But whatever kind of shampoo I use on her, it has to be a conditioning shampoo because if not, her hair would be scraggly and hard to manage.